Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Introduction

 \section{Introduction}

-Deep learning (DL) based medical image analysis is now applicable throughout the continuum starting from diagnosis, treatment planning, and response monitoring at follow-up to enhance care of patients with cancer.
-For instance, hybrid transformer-convolutional networks have shown to provide highly accurate tumor and healthy tissue segmentations from radiographic modalities~\citep{jiang2022self,Willemink2022,NguyenAAAI2023,YanWACV2023,Qayyum2023BHI,gu2024build}.
-DL methods for medical applications are often developed using narrowly scoped datasets.
-Consequently, accuracy on in-distribution (ID) testing doesn't translate to out-of-distribution (OOD) clinical cases impacted by different imaging acquisitions~\citep{Roschewitz2023Automatic,Koch2024}, concept drifts~\citep{huang2022developing,sahiner2023data,gomez2024swintransformers}, and label shifts like varying delineation guidelines~\citep{Nichyporuk2022MELBA,Lempart2023JACMP,Godau2025}.
-Importantly, DL models also produce confidently inaccurate predictions~\citep{hendrycks2018deep,quinonero2022dataset,prabhu2022adapting_Nips2022,banerjee2023shortcuts}, hindering ability of clinicians to leverage model uncertainties in utilizing AI predictions for clinical decision making~\citep{otles2021shift}.
-Over-reliance on AI models by experts carries the risk of clinical expert deskilling~\citep{Budzyn2025Deskilling}, exacerbating risk of harm to patients.
-These considerations underscore the critical need to provide reliably accurate methods that can contextualize task model predictions with respect to data instances used in prediction.
+Deep learning (DL)-based medical image analysis is now applicable throughout the continuum starting from diagnosis, treatment planning, and response monitoring at follow-up to enhance care of patients with cancer.
+For instance, hybrid transformer-convolutional networks have been shown to provide highly accurate tumor and healthy tissue segmentations from radiographic modalities~\citep{jiang2022self,Willemink2022,NguyenAAAI2023,YanWACV2023,Qayyum2023BHI,gu2024build}.
+However, these methods are typically developed on narrowly-scoped datasets, and accuracy on in-distribution (ID) data does not translate to out-of-distribution (OOD) scenarios including different imaging acquisitions~\citep{Roschewitz2023Automatic,Koch2024}, concept drifts~\citep{huang2022developing,sahiner2023data,gomez2024swintransformers}, and label shifts~\citep{Nichyporuk2022MELBA,Lempart2023JACMP,Godau2025}.
+Importantly, DL models produce confidently inaccurate predictions~\citep{hendrycks2018deep,quinonero2022dataset,prabhu2022adapting_Nips2022,banerjee2023shortcuts}, preventing clinicians from reliably using model uncertainties for decision making~\citep{otles2021shift} and risking clinical expert deskilling through over-reliance on AI~\citep{Budzyn2025Deskilling}.

-Segmentation accuracy metrics like Dice and Hausdorff distances, though useful to compare models' performance on data cohorts, do not reflect well-calibrated uncertainty estimates even on ID datasets~\citep{Ren2024,Rangnekar2025SPIE}.
-Model uncertainty visualization~\citep{goddard2012automation} has been shown to enhance consistency of clinical delineations~\citep{DeBiase2024}.
-However, such measures can be unreliable in OOD scenarios, as demonstrated in three out of four OOD cases in Figure~\ref{fig:representativeexamples}.
-Methods to explicitly flag OOD scans are often narrowly scoped to detect any variation from training data~\citep{Roschewitz2023Automatic,Godau2025}; the model itself cannot generalize to common image variations not encountered in training, limiting their use for practical purposes.
-Our work overcomes the limitations of prior approaches by leveraging pretrained models to ensure sufficient generalization to common clinical imaging variations while enhancing robustness to far-OOD (disease in different anatomical sites) and near-OOD (different disease in same anatomic site) use cases.
-Our contributions are: